-This hurricane season has been particularly rough, and in the aftermath of Hurricane Maria, ready to eat meals and water are in short supply on Puerto Rico right now.
-We’re working with, FEMA and Banco de Alimentos de Puerto Rico (our sister food bank), and their partners on the ground to transport and deliver the food that we collect to their 135 community food partners across the island.
+This hurricane season has been particularly rough, and in the aftermath of Hurricane Maria, ready to eat meals and water have been in short supply on Puerto Rico.
+We’ve been working with, FEMA and Banco de Alimentos de Puerto Rico (our sister food bank), and their partners on the ground to transport and deliver the food that we collect to their 135 community food partners across the island.
 Thank you to all who donated food, water, and supplies.

 You can help by donating to the following organizations: